• Skip to primary navigation

 Financial Aid Application Process:

-• Application Process for Need-based Aid: To qualify for need-based loans a student must depict a significant amount of financial need, which is determined by the federal government based on applications like the FAFSA and the loan applications themselves.
+• Application Process for Need-based Aid: To qualify for need-based loans, a student must depict a significant amount of financial need, which the federal government determines based on applications like the FAFSA and the loan applications themselves.

 • In order to qualify for need-based financial aid, students are typically required to submit financial aid applications, including the FAFSA and CSS Profile.